 Recognised Studies are thoroughly checked to see whether they have significant content overlap with any SACE/NTCET subject that is also being studied.
 If the Recognised Studies are identified as having significant overlap, they will be regarded as a precluded combination with the SACE/NTCET subject.

 When two subjects form a precluded combination they cannot both be counted toward an ATAR.

 Year 12 studies

 SACE/NTCET subjects and interstate/International Baccalaureate (IB) year 12 subjects in the same subject area may be treated as precluded combinations.
-Please refer to the list of pre-approved IB and Australian interstate subjects on this page, as it also contains information on any precluded combinations regarding such subjects.

 The SACE Board will only approve university studies which are part of a degree-level course and are not introductory in nature as recognised learning and hence the institutions do not approve other subjects for Recognised Studies.
 Many first year university courses have significant content overlap with SACE/NTCET subjects and are not approved.
 Students and schools should always seek approval to study a university subject in the year before enrolment to make sure that the subject will be able to be used to count towards the ATAR.

 As the learning outcomes of VET and SACE/NTCET subjects are different in nature, completed VET qualifications do not form precluded combinations with SACE/NTCET subjects.

 Recognised Studies will only count toward an ATAR if they have been assessed at a level that is deemed equivalent to a SACE/NTCET grade of C- or better.

 Timing of study

 Recognised Studies counting toward the ATAR must be completed in the same year or earlier that the ATAR is calculated for the first time.